MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: MobileFineTuner

 In this section, we first introduce the four-layer architecture of MobileFineTuner, its functionalities, and corresponding API interfaces in Section 3.1.
 Then, we describe its usage process for full-parameter fine-tuning (Full-FT) and parameter-efficient fine-tuning (PEFT) in Section~3.2.
+Moreover, we compare our MobileFineTuner with mature frameworks for LLM implementation in Section~3.3.